 |Smart Systems Visofold 4000||185mm|

-Our table of over forty bifolding door systems uses data taken from the system company websites or their technical and fabrication manuals.
-The above sight lines indicate the typical dimension where two intermediate panels meet.
-Dimensions with some systems increase when a folding panel meets the traffic door if one is specified.
+The data for fifty folding sliding door systems comes from the system company websites or their technical and fabrication manuals.
+The above sightlines indicate the typical dimension where two intermediate panels meet.
+Sizes with some systems increase when a folding panel meets the traffic door if one is specified.
 We excluded frameless and slide and fold doors operating on an individual moving and folding panel basis as well.
 Also excluded are systems that do not meet current Building Regulations.

-For balance, we must mention one bifolding door, not on the list that takes the top spot as the thinnest bifolding door.
-That door is the System 48 Bifolding Door by Fineline Aluminium of Weston Super Mare.
-The System 48 Bifolding door looks impressive offering a remarkable 48mm sight line and beating the Smart Systems Visofold 6000 by quite a margin.
+Even thinner than the Sieger Lux bifolding door is the System 48 Bifolding Door by Fineline Aluminium of Weston Super Mare.
+The System 48 Bifolding door offers a remarkable 48mm sightline and beating the Sieger by quite a margin.

 If you are wondering why some well-known big retail brands are missing, this is because many use the above systems or variations of them.
 This includes well known retail companies such as: